LolinEagle/ft_containers/README.md

 # Containers
 The standard C++ containers have all a specific usage.
-This project is a re-implement of them.
+This project is a re-implementation of them.

 ## Deployment
 To deploy this project run